uliw/esbmtk/README.md

     seawater species concentrations and their K and Pk constants at given set of temperature, salinity and pressure conditions.
-This version also includes some refactoring in the `Connnection` and `ConnectionmGroup` classes.
+This version also includes some refactoring in the `Connnection` and `ConnectionGroup` classes.
 It is likely that this broke some connection types.

 -   March 13<sup>th</sup>, cleaned up the use of the `k_value` keyword which is